-For applications at higher temperatures than 90°C (190°F) (i.e. when silicone sealant is used) the glue in the foldings is omitted since it will melt at these temperatures.
+For applications at higher temperatures than 90°C (190°F) the glue in the foldings is omitted since it will melt at this temperature.
 The leakage will nevertheless be below 1% of the nominal airflow at a pressure difference of 400 Pa (1.6" WC) resp.
 250 Pa (1" WC) for small sizes.
+For Model Z the leakage level is higher than 1% without glue in the foldings.
+AquaSeal can however be used to a certain temperature to create a very tight heat exchanger.